 But we have been harvesting some things this year after constructing a deer fence in early spring - tomatoes, peppers, green beans, basil, and more, including a few flowers for cutting.

-So I thought it was time to show you the state of the garden in the summer of its first full year (I’m counting this as year one since last year we only had 2 beds – and the deer and ground squirrels ate most of what we planted).
+So I thought it was time to show you the state of the garden in the summer of its first full year (I'm saying this is year one since last year we only had 2 beds - and the deer and ground squirrels ate most of what we planted - but that does count, so this is actually year 2!).

 We are more than half way through with the garden plan, but I can see it in my mind and am excited for it to be completed!